IAFPD Diploma in Coaching

 The Diploma programme has been designed to be completed within a 6 to 12 month period from enrollment.
 Programmes are not open ended.
 It is important that the student demonstrates progress during this 12 month period.
 If the assignments have not been submitted within the 12 month period then a progress report will need completing by the supervisor.
 For the 2nd year there is an additional administration fee of £125.
 The maximum time period for completion of the Diploma programme is 24 months.
 (Extension beyond 24 months is only allowed in exceptional cases such as maternity leave or illness.)

-The course is recognised by the International Society for Coaching Psychology and can be used towards becoming ISCP accredited coaching psychologist.
+The programme is recognised by the International Society for Coaching Psychology and can be used towards becoming ISCP accredited coaching psychologist.
 The programme is Approved by the British Psychological Society Learning Centre for the purposes of Continuing Professional Development (CPD).

 Students who have successfully passed a course/programme at the Centre for Stress Management may gain exemption(s).